Comparisons / Agno vs AutoGen

 Agno vs AutoGen: Which Agent Framework to Use?

-Agno agno (formerly phidata) is a lightweight python framework for building agents.
-AutoGen autogen by microsoft models agents as conversableagents that chat with each other.
-Here is how they compare — and what the same patterns look like in plain Python.
+Agno (formerly Phidata) is a lightweight Python framework for building agents.
+AutoGen by Microsoft models agents as ConversableAgents that chat with each other.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers